ga-wdi-remote/CONTRIBUTING-STYLEGUIDE/README.md

 #### Adding a new version of existing content

-Use the `--edit-description` flag when making a new branch to provide a description for your version of the content, what's different, what's in it. etc.

-`git branch --edit-description`

 Your branch name should include your name and whether it's the master or the solution.

 ```